mdarsalan007/amazon-home-page-clone-basic/README.md

 # This is my first step of web development<br>
-In this i tried to clone amazon home page.
+In this i tried to clone a basic version of amazon home page.